Will the Heat cover the spread vs. the Bulls? Promo Codes, Betting Trends, Records ATS

 Heat Betting Records & Stats

-- Miami and its opponents have scored more than 217.5 points in 13 of 24 games this season.
+- In 14 games this season, Miami and its opponents have gone over 216.5 combined points.

-- Miami's contests this year have an average total of 224, 6.5 more points than this matchup's over/under.
+- The average point total in Miami's matchups this year is 224.6, 8.1 more points than this game's over/under.

 Looking for NBA tickets?
 Head to Ticketmaster today and see your team live!